To understand how Gerrit works, let’s follow a change through its entire life cycle. This example uses a Gerrit server configured as follows:

 +1 and no

 +1 for her verified check.
 Max’s change is now ready to be

 Submitting the Change

 Max is now ready to submit his change.
-He opens up the change in the Code Review screen and clicks the Publish and Submit button.
+He opens up the change in the Code Review screen and clicks the SUBMIT button.